15 Common Chicken Diseases: What To Know

-Mites burrow down into the skin of the chicken, causing particularly bad damage to their legs and feet.
+Mites burrow down into the chicken’s skin, causing particularly bad damage to their legs and feet.

-The mites spread from contact between the chicken and rodents, wildfowl, or other chickens.
+The mites spread from contact between the chicken and rodents, wildfowl, or other animals.

 It can be hard to see initially, as the mites are too small to see with the naked eye, but the symptoms can be a quick indicator of what’s going on.

-Roughness and unevenness, as well as straight-up deterioration of the skin in the legs and feet, are obvious signs of Scaly Leg.
+Roughness and unevenness, and straight-up deterioration of the skin’s legs and feet are obvious signs of Scaly Leg.